Analysis of U.S. Nuclear Weapons Testing Policies and Their Impacts

 Document Introduction

-This report, based on professional analysis from the U.S. Congressional Research Service (CRS), systematically examines U.S. nuclear weapons testing policy, alternative technical pathways for maintaining the reliability of the nuclear arsenal, and the ongoing strategic debate surrounding whether to resume nuclear testing, since the implementation of the voluntary moratorium on explosive nuclear testing in 1992.
-The report focuses on multidimensional factors including domestic legal frameworks, international treaty obligations, technical readiness status, and geopolitical interactions, providing an authoritative perspective for understanding the evolution and current challenges of U.S. nuclear deterrence policy.
+This report, based on professional analysis from the Congressional Research Service (CRS), systematically examines U.S. nuclear weapons testing policy since the implementation of the voluntary moratorium on explosive nuclear testing in 1992, alternative technical pathways for maintaining the reliability of the nuclear arsenal, and the ongoing strategic debate surrounding whether testing should be resumed.
+Focusing on multidimensional factors including domestic legal frameworks, international treaty obligations, technical readiness, and geopolitical interactions, the report provides an authoritative perspective for understanding the evolution and current challenges of U.S. nuclear deterrence policy.

 In the section on legal and treaty frameworks, the report details the multiple layers restricting U.S. nuclear testing: including the 1963 Partial Test Ban Treaty (prohibiting atmospheric, outer space, and underwater tests), the 1974 Threshold Test Ban Treaty (prohibiting underground tests exceeding 150 kilotons), and the 1992 Hatfield-Exon-Mitchell Amendment with domestic legal effect.
-This amendment mandates a moratorium on underground nuclear testing but includes a "retaliatory" clause allowing the U.S. to resume testing if another state conducts a test.
-The report also provides an in-depth analysis of the status of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), pointing out that while the U.S. has signed it, it has not ratified it, and the treaty has not entered into force due to non-ratification by specific states.
-The report pays particular attention to Russia's withdrawal of its ratification in 2023, as well as the U.S. government's ongoing questioning of whether China and Russia are complying with the "zero-yield" standard.
+This amendment mandates a moratorium on underground nuclear testing but includes a reciprocity clause allowing the U.S. to resume testing if another state conducts a test.
+The report also provides an in-depth analysis of the status of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), noting that while the U.S. has signed it, the treaty has not been ratified and has not entered into force due to non-ratification by specific states.
+The report pays particular attention to Russia's withdrawal of its ratification in 2023 and the U.S. government's ongoing concerns regarding compliance with the zero-yield standard by China and Russia.

-At the technical and management level, the report explains the specific measures taken by the National Nuclear Security Administration (NNSA) to maintain readiness through the Stockpile Stewardship Program, including formulating the annual Stockpile Stewardship and Management Plan (SSMP), and maintaining "readiness to conduct an underground nuclear explosive test if necessary."
-According to policy settings, the U.S. goal is to resume testing within 24-36 months after a presidential decision, but the actual timeline is significantly affected by compliance with environmental, health, and safety regulations, which the President can waive in a national emergency.
+At the technical and management level, the report explains the specific measures taken by the National Nuclear Security Administration (NNSA) to maintain readiness through the Stockpile Stewardship Program, including the development of the annual Stockpile Stewardship and Management Plan (SSMP), and maintaining preparedness to conduct underground nuclear explosive tests if necessary.
+According to policy settings, the U.S. aims to resume testing within 24-36 months of a presidential decision, but the actual timeline is significantly influenced by compliance with environmental, health, and safety regulations, which the President can waive under a national emergency.